 Inés Thiebaut, composer

 Inés’s compositional interests also lie beyond the concert hall, as she is always eager to collaborate with other art forms.
-She has composed music for two productions of the Traverse City-based theatre company Parallel45, as well as several short films and dance pieces in Spain, Portugal, and the US.
+She has composed music for two productions of the Traverse City-based theater company Parallel45, as well as several short films and dance pieces in Spain, Portugal, and the United States.

 Made possible by support from the

 William E. Valente Endowment in Music.